-- A. Alternate No. 1 Additive: Removal of existing flexible insulation from ducts and replacement with new rigid insulation for all straight ducts and new flexible insulation at all duct joints within the New Clinical Laboratory and New Ultrasound Room. - B. Alternate No. 2 Additive: Additional cost difference from the Base Bid of rerouting the reheat supply and return pipes from the Storage Room through four spaces (Storage, Lounge, Manager, and Hot Lab) to the Nuclear Medicine Room.
+A. Alternate No. 1 Additive: Removal of existing flexible insulation from ducts and replacement with new rigid insulation for all straight ducts and new flexible insulation at all duct joints as depicted on drawing sheets A-113 and A-123.